Professor Emmanuel Mourlon-Druol – Principal Investigator

-Georgette Fernandez Laris – PhD Candidate
+Marvin Schnippering – PhD Candidate

-Dr Vincent Duchaussoy – Research Assistant
+Dr Vincent Duchaussoy – Research Assistant (2017)

-Dr. Vincent Duchaussoy is an historian focusing on the history of central banks and international monetary cooperation.
+Dr Vincent Duchaussoy is an historian focusing on the history of central banks and international monetary cooperation.
 His main research concerns the process of regional integration in Europe and in Francophone Africa since the 1960s.

 EURECON is supported by an International Advisory Panel including:

-- André Sapir, Université Libre de Bruxelles/Bruegel
+Professor André Sapir, Université Libre de Bruxelles/Bruegel

-- Antoine Vauchez, CNRS/Paris-1 Sorbonne
+Professor Antoine Vauchez, CNRS/Paris Sorbonne

-- Amy Verdun, University of Victoria
+Professor Amy Verdun, University of Victoria